Edwardsburgh/Cardinal: Crystal Rock (Limekiln)

 Around 1840, the first schoolhouse was built from logs on property owned by a Daniel Mills.
 Prior to this a teacher tutored children from their home for a fee.
 Sunday school was held here after hours for Methodist and Anglican congregations until the 1850s.
-When the township split into school sections, Crystal Rock was designated section #8 and the school was recorded as ‘Common School S.S. #8’.
+When the township split into school sections, Crystal Rock was designated section No. 8 and the school was recorded as ‘Common School S.S. #8’.
 In 1865, records indicate a section of land was sold to school trustees by Joseph Dyer for unspecified school use, on which was a log schoolhouse.
 Records are unclear as to whether the land was sold to extend the grounds of the existing school, or if the building was a newly constructed replacement.
-By 1865, the school was referred to by S.S. #8 Limekiln School.
+By 1865, the school was referred to by S.S.
+No. 8 Limekiln School.
 In 1870, a local man was hired to build a stone schoolhouse to replace the log building with a toilet and woodshed on the premises.
 In the 1880s the school's well water was deemed unsafe after many students fell ill.
 The unsanitary conditions of the school were attributed to the deaths of a few pupils in 1909.
 The toilets were then demolished and the school was cleaned and repaired.
 The school closed by 1961 and was sold to the church before becoming a private residence, as it remains today.

 By the 1850s around 700 acres were being cultivated by the community and two taverns had opened.
 In 1868, a Loyal Orange Lodge group built an Orange Hall which also held Anglican and Methodist services before churches were built.
 The frame hall was later used as a community meeting hall.
 By the late-1800s, Crystal Rock was a thriving farming community home to numerous pioneer industries.
 Tradesmen including a blacksmith, shoemaker, mechanic, cooper and two carpenters, one of whom solely constructed coffins, serviced the community.
 A shingle and a cheese factory were constructed.
 The cheese factory was built in 1884 at the corner of Brouseville Road by a trio of locals.
-The factory, called Thompson's Cheese Factory #5 after one of its owners, was later upgraded to produce butter.
+The factory, called Thompson's Cheese Factory No. 5 after one of its owners, was later upgraded to produce butter.